Air Force Pay: How Much Do Service Members and Civilian Employees Earn?

 Resources To Learn More About Air Force Pay

-If you’re already in the Air Force, you can find details about your deductions, tax withholding, allotments, leaves, and more from your Leave and Earning Statement (LES).
-You can stay updated about changes in Air Force pay through the Defense Finance and Account Service (DFAS) or the Military Compensation website of the Department of Defense (DOD).
+For current service members, details about deductions, tax withholding, allotments, and leave are available through the Leave and Earning Statement (LES) — PDF resource.
+You can also stay informed about updates to Air Force pay by visiting the Defense Finance and Accounting Service (DFAS) or the Military Compensation page on the Department of Defense website.